Research Funding

 Discrimination against racial minorities has been extensively documented across multiple domains, such as in healthcare, policing, and the markets for labour, goods, and services.
 Despite increasing awareness, empirical evidence suggests that the prevalence of racial discrimination in areas such as hiring has not decreased over the past 25 years.
 While many agree that discrimination is a widespread social problem, few report that they personally harbour racial bias.

-In this research, Alexander and his team investigate the link between individuals’ motivations to remain unaware of the extent of their racial biases and the prevalence of discriminatory behaviour.
+In this research, Alexander and the team investigate the link between individuals’ motivations to remain unaware of the extent of their racial biases and the prevalence of discriminatory behaviour.
 The first hypothesis follows research in psychology that suggests that individuals have self-serving motivations to negate, deny, or remain unaware of the extent of their own racial biases.
 The second hypothesis is that their resulting unawareness contributes to the persistence of these biases and leads to realized discriminatory behaviour.

 In studying these connections, we leverage theories of motivated beliefs to identify the precise mechanisms that operate in the context of racial bias.
 Thus, we will shed light on how motivated beliefs contribute to discrimination and how this discrimination can be reduced.